 Recruiting in Norway

 Employers typically want to run a background check on candidates while recruiting.
-This progress could include verifying information about the candidate or looking into their education, professional experience, credit or business interests.
+This process could include verifying information about the candidate or looking into their education, professional experience, credit or business interests.
 Less commonly, employers look at salary information, medical history, and reasons for past terminations.

 There are some types of information you cannot gather in Norway, including details about the candidate’s family life, religion, ethnicity, functional disability, and sexual orientation.
 The only exception is a requirement for the information to determine whether the candidate is capable of handling the type of work you need them to.